tasmota/docs/Zigbee.md

 Z2T will automatically compute the best endpoint for any command, based on the endpoint clusters announced by the device.
 You normally don't need to specify the endpoint number.
 In rare case, you can still force a specific endpoint.

-You can use `ZigbeeStatus3` to display all information about all the endpoints and ZCL clusters supported.
-If probing was successful (at pairing time or using `ZigbeeProbe`), Tasmota will automatically find the right endpoint.
+You can use `ZbStatus3` to display all information about all the endpoints and ZCL clusters supported.
+If probing was successful (at pairing time or using `ZbProbe`), Tasmota will automatically find the right endpoint.

-Depending on the number of device you have, `ZigbeeStatus3` output can exceed tha maximum MQTT message size.
-You can request the status of each individual device using `ZigbeeStatus3 1`, `ZigbeeStatus3 2`, `ZigbeeStatus3 3`...
+Depending on the number of device you have, `ZbStatus3` output can exceed tha maximum MQTT message size.
+You can request the status of each individual device using `ZbStatus3 1`, `ZbStatus3 2`, `ZbStatus3 3`...

 ##### Example Endpoints